k255/drill-fuzzy-search/README.md

 ```
 then copy target/drill-fuzzy-search* jars to drill's jars/3rdparty directory.
 Also ensure that to copy simmetrics-core-3.2.3.jar in the same place.

+You can download simmetrics dependency manually from [maven repository - simmetrics] or copy it from your local maven repo.

 After building the code you can start Drill with:
 ```sh
 $ bin/drill-embedded